A linear upper bound on the zero-sum Ramsey number of forests in $\mathbb{Z}_p$: Proof of the main result

 \section{Proof of the main result}

 In this section, we provide the linear upper bound for $R(F,\mathbb{Z}_p)$.
 We will split the proof between two major cases concerning the number of leafs in the graph, each divided into two subcases according to the structure of the coloring $\chi$.
-Also, from now on, we suppose $F$ does not contain any vertices with degree $0$, since these clearly don't interfere with the main result.